kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

 returns the solution.

-If the ResourceClaim asks for a GPU with at least 1Gi of memory and the ResourceSlices contains devices with memory ranging from 1Gi to 80Gi, the order in which devices are evaluated are important.
+If the ResourceClaim asks for a GPU with at least 1Gi of memory and the ResourceSlices contains devices with memory ranging from 1Gi to 80Gi, the order in which devices are considered are important.
 If the allocator attempts a GPU with 80Gi of memory first, it will find that it satisfies the ResourceClaim and it will be returned as the solution.
 But this is not a very efficient solution since allocating a GPU with just the right amount of memory would be